zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 The string encoding SHALL be UTF-8.

 ##### Zone ID
-Zone ID is the index of the Zone in the CIE's zone table (Table 8-11).
+Zone ID is the index of the Zone in the CIE's zone table.
 If none is programmed, the Zone ID default value SHALL be indicated in this field.

 #### Bypass Command [0x01]